|Archive | Subscribe | Print Friendly | Send to a Friend | www.agchouston.org|

 View the Treasury Department's Frequently Asked Questions document.

 On April 1, AGC CEO Steve Sandherr requested that the Financial Accounting Standards Board (FASB) enact a one-year delay of the implementation of the leases standard for private companies due to the economic uncertainty caused by the coronavirus.
-Read
+Read further.

 There is so much going on in Washington, D.C., especially in the last two weeks.
 AGC of America brought together our team of lobbyists who worked hard to review and provide input on the coronavirus relief bill passed by the House last week.